-Bilateral loan balances increased by \notin 185 million during the nine month period ended 30 September 2020 in line with the Group's liquidity risk management strategy to build up its cash reserves as the Covid-19 crisis was unfolding.
+Bilateral loan balances increased by $\in$ 104 million during the first half of 2020 in line with the Group's liquidity risk management strategy to build up its cash reserves as the Covid-19 crisis was unfolding.

 Certain medium-term credit facility agreements that the Group has concluded, include financial covenants, mainly for the maintenance of certain ratios such as: "Consolidated Net Debt/ Consolidated Adjusted EBITDA", "Consolidated Adjusted EBITDA/ Consolidated Net Interest" and "Consolidated Net Debt/ Consolidated Net Worth".
 Management monitors the performance of the Group to ensure compliance with the above covenants.